Godfrey22152/Quiz_Game_App-in-Azure-DevOps/Monitoring_Setup/README.md

 ```
 Replace the placeholders with the actual values:

- - <Client ID>: The appId from the service principal creation or retrieval step.
+ - **<Client ID>:** The appId from the service principal creation or retrieval step.
- - <Subscription ID>: Your Azure subscription ID.
+ - **<Subscription ID>:** Your Azure subscription ID.
- - <Resource Group>: The resource group containing your Log Analytics workspace.
+ - **<Resource Group>:** The resource group containing your Log Analytics workspace.
- - <Log Analytics Workspace Name>: The name of your Log Analytics workspace.
+ - **<Log Analytics Workspace Name>:** The name of your Log Analytics workspace.

-10. Create Data Source in Grafana
+### 10. Create Data Source in Grafana
 - Configure Azure Monitor as a Data Source:
   - In Grafana, go to "Configuration" -> "Data Sources".
   - Add a new data source and select "Azure Monitor".
   - Enter the required details such as Subscription ID, Tenant ID, Client ID, and Client Secret.
   - Click "Save & Test" to ensure the connection is working.

 - Configure Prometheus as a Data Source (if applicable):

   - In Grafana, go to "Configuration" -> "Data Sources".
   - Add a new data source and select "Prometheus".
   - Enter the URL of your Prometheus server (e.g., http://localhost:9090 if using port-forwarding).
   - Click "Save & Test" to ensure the connection is working.

 ![Data Source In Grafana](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*bGQUEsCswqIXbJFCj1NZWQ.png)

-11. Import a Kubernetes Dashboard
+### 11. Import a Kubernetes Dashboard
-- First Dashboard import: Import Azure Monitor for Containers in Grafana
+- **First Dashboard import:** Import Azure Monitor for Containers in Grafana
 Go to Create and click import.
 Import Dashboard ID 10956 and load and finally import the “Azure Monitor for Containers — Metrics” Dashboard.

 ![Import Azure Monitor for Containers in Grafana](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*EbhsC7max_vhHd_Vc4KNEQ.png)

-- Second Dashboard Import: In Grafana, go to "Create" -> "Import".
+- **Second Dashboard Import:** In Grafana, go to "Create" -> "Import".
 You can use the dashboard ID from Grafana's dashboard library.
 For Kubernetes monitoring, a popular choice is dashboard ID 315, which is "Kubernetes cluster monitoring (via Prometheus)".

--**NOTE:**
+### NOTE:
 Select the Data Source:
 - During the import process, you will be prompted to select data sources for various metrics.
 - For metrics coming from Prometheus, select the Prometheus data source.
 - For metrics coming from Azure Monitor, select the Azure Monitor data source.

-**SUMMARY:**
+### SUMMARY:
 Dashboards give us a visual representation of the AKS cluster’s health, resource utilisation trends of specific application pods, network traffic flow across the cluster, and much more.
 Prometheus and Grafana are powerful monitoring tools for Kubernetes clusters, and Helm makes it simple to set up and get up and running in minutes.